openedx/edx-documentation/en_us/course_authors/source/running_course/course_grades.rst

 stamped CSV file that includes columns to identify each student: id, email, and username.
 It also includes a column for every assignment that is included in your grading configuration: each homework, lab, midterm, final, and any other assignment type you added to your course.
+If your course includes :ref:`cohorts<Cohorts Overview>` or :ref:`content experiments<Overview of Content Experiments>`, the grade report includes additional columns indicating the name of the cohort or experiment group that each student belongs to.

 .. important:: Because this file contains confidential, personally identifiable data which may be subject to the Family Educational Rights and